dnsinogeorgos/bucket-janitor/README.md

     |   `-- config.go
     |-- load
     |   |-- bucket.go
-    |   |-- downloader.go
-    |   |-- object.go
+    |   |-- main.go
-    |   `-- session.go
+    |   `-- object.go
     `-- verify
         `-- header.go
 ```

 ### Use:
-You can't really use it yet, but if you're inclined...
+It's still not in a useful state, but if you're inclined...
 copy and edit the example json from the configs folder, then execute as below:
 ```
 go build cmd/bucket-janitor.go